 A square plan affords equal access to easterly views, and northerly sun, while also minimising circulation space.

-Entry to the house is made through a deep timber threshold from the south, into a predominantly Blue Gum and white interior – the reencounter with the view is heightened by a long low timber window seat.
+Entry to the house is made through a deep timber threshold from the south, into a predominantly Blue Gum and white interior.
+The re-encounter with the aspect across Pipeclay Lagoon is emphasised at the edge of the plan by a long low timber window seat.

 The house is ‘veiled’ with a timber screen that extends from the board and batten cladding above, tying the house back into the fine filigree quality of the surrounding bushland.